-There are typically field placements available in agencies that specialize in youth and families, child welfare, schools, health and mental health, aging, criminal justice, LGBTQ, and addictions related work.
-Within these areas, there are government agencies, private organizations, and community based centers that provide a vast range of training opportunities.
+There are typically field placements available in agencies that specialize in youth and families, child welfare, schools, health and mental health, aging, criminal justice, LGBTQ, behavioral health, and settings that support persons with substance use disorders.
+Within these areas, there are government agencies, private organizations, and community-based centers that provide a vast range of training opportunities.
 The agencies in partnership with the school may change from year to year, but there are always ample agencies involved in training BSU social work students.